 In a previous post, we mentioned how aluminium has many different grades, meaning you can select the right aluminium grade for your project.

 Why does this help towards its environmental benefits?
 Consider purchasing a pair of shoes that are poorly made and not fit for the job.
 Soon, you’d develop holes in the soles and the seams could even fall apart, meaning you’d need to purchase new shoes.

 The same analogy can be used for any building project, in that the material must be able to withstand its intended usage.
 Otherwise, there could be both safety and cost implications.
 In the case of aluminium, not only is it incredibly strong but it’s also lightweight, further adding to its potential usage capabilities.

 By selecting materials that are built to last, homeowners and developers alike can avoid the need to constantly replace items.
-Aluminium windows have a lifespan of between 25 years, and in some cases up to 45 years, especially if they have had an architectural powder coating applied.
+Aluminium windows have a lifespan of between 25 years, and in some cases up to 45 years.

 Such properties are exactly what every developer should strive for when they are genuinely putting the environment at the forefront of their business decisions.

 ABS is a UK-based manufacturer and installer of aluminium windows.
 While aluminium windows are considered an investment purchase, they will offer a much longer lifespan versus uPVC or wooden windows.

 Not only that, but aluminium windows also add value to a property and can even be customised to any colour you have in mind for your home or business.
 Best of all, aluminium is also fully recyclable, which cannot be said for all construction materials.

 For any developer or property owner looking to make a more responsible choice for their building, aluminium windows continue to lead the way.
 We’re ready and waiting to offer you further advice, especially if you’re currently constructing a new building or looking to update your existing windows.